yoondoong/electron_presentation/README.md

 const ipc = require('electron').ipcRenderer
 ```

-Finally, we can now write a function that runs every time our `renderer.js` receives the prompt from
+We can now write a function that runs every time our `renderer.js` receives the prompt from
 the keyboard shortcut.

 ```javascript